MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

 *“The wheelchair is not the focus of the image.
 [But] the avatar is having a good time, and that's the focus of the image.”*
 – a wheelchair user

-> “I think that having the option to actually make the chair larger or smaller, depending on how large or small your avatar is, is a good detail.
+*“I think that having the option to actually make the chair larger or smaller, depending on how large or small your avatar is, is a good detail.
 Because sometimes wheelchairs don't fit you.
-I have encountered 3d models where the wheelchair is so big and the person sitting in it is so small, and it just doesn't look right.”
+I have encountered 3d models where the wheelchair is so big and the person sitting in it is so small, and it just doesn't look right.”*
-> – a wheelchair user
+<p align="right">– a person with ADHD</p>

 <ins>Example:</ins>
 Users can change the size of assistive technology to match with their avatar size.